-It is a collection of startups and scaleups that are together managed across business lifecycle stages.
-In an innovation funnel each business is coached and evaluated for making progress along the lifecycle.
+The innovation funnel is a portfolio of startups and product teams that are together managed across business lifecycle stages.
+In an innovation funnel, each business is coached and evaluated for making progress along the lifecycle.
 In most cases, the startups in the funnel are funded either by corporations or by investors.

 Join our Agility & Innovation Qualification Program if you want to be part of a collaborative and community-driven program to:

 - Re-invent traditional certifications.